 Any dental issue that involves persistent oral pain and/or noticeable damage to the teeth or gums can be seen as a warning sign of a dental emergency, be it due to prolonged decay or a sudden accident.
-Below, you’ll find some tips for dealing with particularly common emergencies.
-Make sure that you have a fully stocked dental first aid kit so that you’re prepared to deal with these issues at a moment’s notice.
+However, there are also some types of dental emergencies that are less easy to identify, but need timely treatment nonetheless.
+If you experience any of the following common dental emergencies, don’t hesitate to get in contact with us.

 Dental emergencies come in various forms, and the type of treatment one requires will depend on the severity of your pain and the root of the problem.
 As such, we can only give you an accurate idea of how much your dental emergency will cost once we’ve already examined your smile and determined what treatments are necessary.
 We’ll work alongside your insurance company to make sure you receive the appropriate benefits.
 Don’t be afraid to ask about third-party financing or other options that can make your care more affordable.

 There are no two dental emergencies that are exactly alike, which is why we need to perform a detailed exam of your mouth before we can confirm which treatment it is you need to get your oral health back to normal.
 The good news is emergency exams are relatively inexpensive themselves, which is why you should always visit to get peace of mind.

 Additionally, the most common treatments we perform to address dental emergencies include the following:

 No matter what your needs may be, we’ll always break down our treatment plan with you ahead of time so you know what to expect should you agree to move forward with your care.